-NCERT Solutions for Class 10 Maths Chapter 13, Surface Areas and Volumes, Exercise 13.5, is made available here with all the solved questions.
-This is available in PDF format and can be downloaded easily.
-The solutions have been designed by our expert in Maths subject, keeping in mind students mastering skills.
+NCERT Solutions for Class 10 Maths Chapter 13, Surface Areas and Volumes, Exercise 13.5, is available here according to the NCERT textbook questions.
+The solutions are available in PDF and can be downloaded easily.
+These solutions are designed by expert teachers having vast knowledge of Maths subject, keeping in mind students’ understanding skills.

-The solutions provided here for Class 10 Exercise 13.5 are as per the NCERT syllabus and guidelines(CBSE Board).
-It’s helpful for students to prepare and revise from solutions for Maths class 10 and score good marks.
+The solutions provided here for Class 10 Exercise 13.5 are as per the CBSE syllabus and guidelines.
+It is helpful for students to practise the Solutions for Class 10 Maths, which will help them prepare well and score good marks in the board exam.

-Download PDF of NCERT Solutions for Class 10 Maths Chapter 13- Surface Areas and Volumes Exercise 13.5
+Download the PDF of NCERT Solutions for Class 10 Maths Chapter 13 – Surface Areas and Volumes Exercise 13.5

 Exercise 13.1 Solutions 9 Question (7 long, 2 short)